 Having a good dip up your sleeve is a necessity for dinner parties and gatherings.
 It allows guests to relax while you run around and get the last minute things sorted!
-More importantly if there is a delay in food everyone isn’t too drunk on an empty stomach.
-This delicious beetroot hummus aside from being vegetarian/vegan friendly, has a glorious colour, is super simple to make and is bound to wow your guests too when they taste it!
+More importantly, if there is a delay in food everyone isn't too drunk on an empty stomach.
+This delicious beetroot dip aside from being vegetarian/vegan-friendly has a glorious colour, is super simple to make and is bound to wow your guests too when they taste it!

-Beetroot is typically a winter vegetable but making it into this delicious beetroot hummus has transformed it (for me at least) to one that can be enjoyed all year round.
+Beetroot is typically a winter vegetable.
+BUT making it into this delicious beetroot dip has transformed it (for me at least) into one that can be enjoyed all year round.
 Here I have paired it with some spicy potato wedges (recipe to follow) but it can be used with salmon, lamb, as a dip with some crackers.
 Versatile much?

 The benefits of beets

 - they are a good source of vitamin C

 - an excellent source of potassium